sinoc229/hourairando/README.md

 # ShanghaiEXE Freeplay mod
-Fork of Shanghai EXE (as of 8/22/23) that faucilitates freeplay/randomization
+Fork of Shanghai EXE (as of 8/22/23) that faucilitates freeplay, randomization and Multiworld compatability.

-Currently early in dev, no actual rando features yet
+Currently early in dev, no actual rando features yet.
+Currently only supports freeplay.

+The end goal is a fully realised randomizer with Arcapeligo support

+# Features
+Start a new game in the post game, with no side content completed Change the difficulty any time at Alice's HP
+New boss fights!
+Orin, Flandre, Mima, and ShanghaiDS are now fixed up and avalible.
+Gauntlent fights from the old demo now avalible in the main game, reward otherwise unobtainable chips Number trader items now spread around new BMD's (located in net Squares)

-# Current steps
+# Future goals
-✓Hijack New Game function to start a freeplay file Document flags and key items
+✓Hijack New Game function to start a freeplay file ✓Reshuffle Pcubes and some barriers to block randomizer ending rather than shortcuts ✓Scatter Number Trader items around squares
+Add new BMD's for key items usually obtained in the story Document flags and key items
 Randomize Blue/Purple mystery data
-Make number Trader sequential and incoporate MD items Add additonal key item checks (ie needing cruse ticket to go to ocean) Add 'end goal' in deepnet behind (otherwise unused) Grimour pages
+Add additonal key item checks that usually get ignored in post game(ie needing cruse ticket to go to oceanliner) Arcapeligo/Multiworld intigration